Chapter 4. A Little Exploration

 • BOARD

 This is used to identify a specific type of Arduino board.
-For boards that have multiple CPU options, the cpu can also be specified within this variable following a period (".").
-The following are therefore equivalent:
+For boards that have options, those options can also be specified within this variable following a period (".").
+See Specifiying Board Options for more.

 Targets which make use of this variable are: